JillFang1030/BrainHack_Final_Project/README.md

 ## Acknowledgements

-Special thanks to the BrainHack instructors and TAs for feedback and methodological discussions regarding:
+Special thanks to the BrainHack instructors,TAs, and Lab members for feedback and methodological discussions regarding:

-- double dipping
+- Double dipping
-- whole-brain analysis
+- Whole-brain analysis
-- statistical interpretation
+- Statistical interpretation
 - I further acknowledge the use of AI tools for assistance with coding, language refinement, and technical clarification during the process.
 The experimental designs, analyses, interpretations, and conclusions presented in this thesis remain original.